Edwin (Ed) Creely is a lecturer in the Faculty of Education at Monash University.

 - literacy, including academic literacies and L1/L2 practices

-- creative practices: poetry, drama and digital composition
+- creative practices: poetry, writing, drama and digital composition

 - digital pedagogy